20th October, 2022

 Fire drills are an important part of fire safety training for your workplace.
-If a fire starts, you really don't want that to be the first time you check if your evacuation plan works or not.
+If a fire starts, what should everyone do?
+You don't want to find out in an actual fire that your fire evacuation plan doesn't work.
 Or to find out that nobody knows what to do.
-Or for absolute chaos to break out.
+Or for absolute chaos.

-With regular fire drills, your team should know exactly what to do, and be able to get to safety.
+With regular fire drills, your team should know exactly what to do, because they have practised already!
+And so, in the heat of a real emergency, they can escape to safety on auto-pilot.

 Make sure you have a plan in place before doing a drill, and that fire marshals and anyone else with fire responsibilities has been made aware of what's expected of them.
 The purpose of the drill is to familiarise everyone with what to do and avoid panic.